+In Section~\ref{sec:limits_colimits}, we compare the completeness of lattices of subobjects to the existence of exact bounded direct limits.
+In particular, we show that if $\mathcal{A}$ and $\mathcal{A}^{op}$ have $X$-bounded direct limits for some object $X$, then $X$ must be weakly Jordan--H\"older--Schreier (Corollary~\ref{cor:catComp_AB5}).
+We further show that the categories $\Cat$ and $\Cat^{op}$ both have exact bounded direct limits if and only if every object in $\Cat$ is weakly Jordan--H\"older--Schreier.
+(Corollary~\ref{cor:catComp_AB5_2}).

-Finally, in Section~\ref{sec:examples}, we give examples and non-examples of (weakly) Jordan--H\"older--Schreier objects.
-Our examples include objects of finite length (Section \ref{sec:length}) and functor categories with a length category as a target (Section \ref{sec:pwf}).
+In Section~\ref{sec:examples}, we give examples and non-examples of (weakly) Jordan--H\"older--Schreier objects.
+Our examples include objects of finite length and (AB5$^*$) modules (Section~\ref{sec:preliminary}), as well as functor categories with a length category as a target (Section \ref{sec:pwf}).
 The latter in particular includes categories of pointwise definite-dimensional persistence modules.
-Furthermore, when the source category is directed (for example, when the functors are presheaves over some topological space), we are actually able to describe the composition factors explicitly.
+Furthermore, when the source category is directed (for example, when the functors are presheaves over some topological space), we describe the composition factors explicitly.
 See Sections~\ref{sec:fun cats} and~\ref{sec:pwf} for precise definitions and the more general version of our final main theorem, which we state in simplified form below.

 \begin{thm}[Proposition~\ref{prop:FunctorCategoryIsJHS}, Theorem~\ref{thm:pwf}, and Corollary \ref{cor:pwf}, simplified] \ \begin{enumerate} \item Let $\mathcal{C}$ be a directed small category and let $\field$ be an arbitrary field.
-Then any pointwise finite-dimensional $\mathcal{C}$-persistence module $M:\mathcal{C}\rightarrow \veck$ is Jordan--H\"older--Schreier (in the category of covariant functors from $\mathcal{C}$ to that of finite-dimensional $\field$-vector spaces).
-Moreover, for each object $X$ of $\mathcal{C}$, the simple module with support at $X$ is a composition factor of $M$ with multiplicity $\dim_\field M(X)$. \item Let $\Cat$ be a skeletally small abelian category such that every object in $\Cat$ is Jordan--H\"older--Schreier.
+Then any pointwise finite-dimensional $\mathcal{C}$-persistence module $M:\mathcal{C}\rightarrow \veck$ is Jordan--H\"older--Schreier (in the category of covariant functors from $\mathcal{C}$ to finite-dimensional $\field$-vector spaces).
+Moreover, for each object $X$ of $\mathcal{C}$, the simple module with support at $X$ is a composition factor of $M$ with multiplicity $\dim_\field M(X)$. \item Let $\Cat$ be a well-powered abelian category such that every object in $\Cat$ is Jordan--H\"older--Schreier.
 Then any presheaf on a topological space $X$ with values in $\Cat$ is Jordan--H\"older--Schreier (in the category of contravariant functors from the poset of open sets of $X$ to~$\mathcal{A}$). \end{enumerate} \end{thm}